hipe/tmx/lib/skylab/test-support/doc/issues/023-the-IO-spy-narrative.md

 that is a (e.g) ::StringIO. then in your test assertion ensure that the data in the buffer (::StringIO) is what you expect.

-IO::Spy objects with such a configuration are so common that a convenience method is provided that creates one such IO::Spy object: `IO::Spy.standard`
+IO::Spy objects with such a configuration are so common that using the `new` class method will build on such IO::Spy object.

   #todo example here using doc-test

-calling debug! on your IO::Spy is another convenience 'macro' that simply adds
-$s-tderr to the list of child listeners. this is essential when you are developing a new test or perhaps debugging a red one and you want to see real-time output of what data the stream is receiving. not that because the IO spy is at its core a multiplexer, whether or not you 'debug!' *should* have no effect on the data written to the buffer that you will test against.

-#todo - whether this is on the one hand a pure tee or on the other always
-consisting of at least an IO buffer, it is confusing and showing strain. survey if ever we do not make a s.s that is standard, and if not then bake it in and if so then subclass.
+## debugging options (:#note-030)

+during development, debugging or building a test; having the ability to see what is being written to a stream in real-time is sometimes essential. indeed this is part of the intended meaning in our word choice of "spy".

+the typical way we implement a "debug mode" for test insturment is by passing a `do_debug` boolean value and a `debug_IO` stream, and conditionally outputting messages of interest to the debug stream whenever an event of interest occurs and `do_debug` is true.

+here we take it one step further: we support a `do_debug_proc`: whenever an event of interest occurs, the proc is called. the true-ish-ness of the result determines whether the event of interest is written to the debug stream.

+so note that with this technique as opposed to the previous one, "debug mode" (as it were) can be effectively turned on or off during the lifetime of the test insturment, which may be useful to help zero-in on a problem spot during an especially noisy behavior.

+now, given that this is a multiplexer that muxes out to multiple IO-like streams already, it is too convenient not to leverage this facility to implement our debugging, simply by adding the `debug_IO` to be one of the downstreams of the muxer.

+so what we do is use the IO filter, wrapped *around* the debug IO, and we use the `do_debug_proc` to effectively turn the fitler "on" or "off" based on whether debugging is on or off at that moment.

 ## advantages that this holds over simpler alternatives ..